To draw horse head traditionally belongs among the most popular animal-related themes. The horse head looks deceptively simple.

 Please make your drawing better than mine!

-Before you begin to draw horse head, first only in your mind, draw the imaginary contours of the head.
+Before you begin to draw the horse head, first only in your mind, draw the imaginary contours of the head.

 It should look something like this “potato” or “noodle”.